Links

 is not empty

-Valid for an event where the field's value is specified.
-The operator tests only for the presence of data.
+An event will match when the field's value is specified.
+The operator tests only for the presence of data

 string, int array, ip array, float array, bool array, string array